Generation X is the current “Squeeze” generation.

 Today’s cash is flowing into yesterday.

-How can you ever expect to slow down or stop working in the future, if the money that should be building what we call your future Job-Optional Cash Flow is being wasted on paying for yesterday?
+How can you ever expect to slow down or stop working in the future, if the money that should be building what we call your future Job-Optional Income is being wasted on paying for yesterday?

 Unless you make LOTS of money, it’s impossible, which is why the Employee Benefits Research Institute reports that 92% of Americans are not on a financial trajectory to ever stop working and live anything like their working lifestyle.

-4 – Spending with your emotions rather than your brain
+4 – Stop spending with your emotions rather than your brain!

 Financial success comes within reach when you start spending with your brain turned on and your emotions turned off.